Tyree Walton: All About the Referee Who Stole Justin Jeffersons 97-yard TD Run Spotlight

 Tyree Walton’s speed and movement were simply commendable especially when considering how fast Justin Jefferson is with the ball and how Tyree made it look doable.

 To put things in perspective, Justin Jefferson clocked 19.94 mph during that touchdown reception.
-One could simply do the math that Walton with that run wasn’t too far behind.
+One could simply do the math that Walton with that run wasn’t too far behind.?

 The former DII athlete pays close attention to the mental and physical aspects of officiating.
 He is a big proponent of working on muscle memory during the off-seasons so that he doesn’t get out of touch.
 “No gym can simulate a football field and the amount of movement a football official travels within the game,” Tyree said on ‘Behind The Flag’ in 2020.